godfather667/js_class/README.md

 **JS-TEST**
 # Introduction
-This is my first JavaScript solo coding problem generated from scratch.
+This is my second JavaScript semi-solo coding using a *Class Struture and other ES6 Feature*.

 It's purpose was to display a dataset in a prescribed manner.